Band brakes are fairly popular in Japan. Other articles about brakes may be reached through this table of contents.

 Band brakes have commonly been used as parking brakes in motor vehicles.
 Band brakes have also been used as clutches in automatic transmissions.

 The rotation of a band brake's drum tends to pull the band around it.
 This results in a capstan effect, which multiplies the braking effect.
 You can experiment with the capstan effect yourself by wrapping a rope around a tree.
 Hold each end of the rope in one hand.
 Pull on one end hard and on the other lightly.
 If the rope is wrapped by 1/2 turn, you can get it to slip by releasing tension on the lightly-tensioned end.
 If it is wrapped by 2 1/2 turns or more, no matter how hard you pull on it, it will not slip.

 In the image above, pulling up on the lever b (at R) pulls on the band at at the lightly-tensioned end a2 and tightens the band against the drum.
-The other end of the band is attached (at a2) to the lever on the other side of the pivot but closer so the overall effect is to pull the band tighter.
+The other end of the band is attached to the lever on the other side of the pivot but closer so the overall effect is to pull the band tighter.
 Its tightness increases as it passes counterclockwise around the drum.
 The attachment of the highly tensioned end at a1 makes the brake self-locking: if it is applied strongly enough, the band will hold the lever up and keep the drum from turning until the lever is actively pushed down.
 This is a differential band brake, similar to our example of wrapping the rope around the tree because both ends of the band are active.